DorBreger/dl-vscode-server/README.md

 The intention of this script is to pre-install the VS Code binary during container image build.
 This helps ensure, in certain scenarios, that the binary is there when internet is not; while still allowing your VS Code client to tunnel to the container.

-When the VS Code binary is out-of-date, to get the latest version, re-run the script.
+Vscode will attempt to look for a server installtion of the same version (marked by a commit hash) as it.
+If there is a mismatch between the vscode server installed in the container and vscode, vscode will attempt to install it again, which will fail without internet.
+Therefore it is possible to specify a client `--version`, or provide the server tarball yourself (you can get it through something like `curl -L https://update.code.visualstudio.com/1.92.1/server-linux-x64/stable`) with --tar

 ## Background